HTMOT : Hierarchical Topic Modelling Over Time: Introduction

+The seminal LDA algorithm \citep{LDA} leads the way for the study of topic models.
+However, LDA requires the user to specify a predefined number of topics to be extracted.
+Furthermore, LDA generates a flat topic structure with no hierarchical or temporal information.

+Recently, hierarchical topic models have been proposed \citep{nHDP, nCRP}.
+Such models enable the extraction of topics and sub-topics organised in a tree-like hierarchy.
+Additionally, these models dynamically determine the appropriate number of topics and sub-topics during training.
+These models are particularly useful in applications such as ontology learning \citep{8102916} and research idea recommendation\citep{Wang2019}.

-In parallel, temporal topic models \cite{ToT,MST,song2008non, DTM} have been proposed to model the evolution and/or localization of topics with respect to time.
-For instance, in the seminal study of \citet{ToT}, the authors associated each topic with a Beta distribution to model time.
-They showed that their Topic over Time (ToT) model more accurately pinpointed the occurrence of topics in time, augmenting the results obtained by classical LDA.
-A KL-divergence analysis further revealed that the topics extracted by their model were more distinct than those extracted by LDA.
-In essence, incorporating temporal information enable the separation of topics that are lexically similar but temporally distinct.
-ToT was evaluated on various datasets, such as NIPS articles, e-mails and historical texts.
-Temporal topic models have been used for tracking trends in scientific articles \cite{10.1145/2020408.2020485} and events in social media \cite{Zhou2013}.
+In parallel, temporal topic models have been proposed \citep{ToT,MST,song2008non, DTM}.
+Incorporating temporal information enables the extraction of topics that can describe events or trends occurring in a corpus.
+They have been used for tracking trends in scientific articles \citep{10.1145/2020408.2020485} and events in social media \citep{Zhou2013}.

-Intuitively, incorporating both temporal and hierarchical modelling would yield models that encompass the strengths of both.
-Furthermore, several applications warrant the incorporation of temporal and hierarchical information in topic models.
-One such application is that of environment scanning \citep{ELAKROUCHI2021106650}, which is the task of gathering, analyzing and monitoring information that is relevant to an organization to identify future threats and opportunities.
-It is clear that this task would benefit from having both more detailed topics using hierarchical modelling and more precise topics that are better localized in time using temporal modelling.
-However, to date, no topics model integrating both temporal and hierarchical information exist, despite the recent advances in topic modelling and in NLP in general.
+Intuitively, incorporating temporal and hierarchical information would yield models that encompass the strengths of both.
+Several applications would benefit from this incorporation such as environment scanning\citep{ELAKROUCHI2021106650}.
+This task is defined as gathering, analyzing and monitoring information that is relevant to an organization to identify future threats and opportunities.
+Understandably, this task would benefit from having both hierarchical and temporal modelling.

+Hierarchical modelling would provide more detailed topics as it extracts topics but also sub-topics which deepens our understanding of a thematic.
+Conversely, temporal modelling would provide more precise topics describing specific events.

+However, to date, no topic model integrating both temporal and hierarchical information have been proposed.
+The main reason is the difficulty in integrating time and hierarchy.
+Many temporal topic models have their own structure to represent time, e.g. time trees \citep{MST} or time slices \citep{song2008non, DTM}.
+Coupling such temporal structure with a hierarchical structure is extremely challenging.
+Nonetheless, there is one temporal model (ToT) \citep{ToT} that does not require its own structure.
+Even in this case, combining time and hierarchy is still difficult for several reasons: Firstly, the beta distribution used to model time in ToT does not have a known conjugate prior.
+Hence, it is not compatible with stochastic variational inference (SVI) used by previous hierarchical models.
+Secondly, applying temporality to every topics would split them into various periods.
+Each of these splits would have similar sub-topics, which would lead to an unnecessary multiplication of topics.